8 Days in the Galapagos on a Budget: Your Island-Hopping Playbook

 Spent: $165 (Kicker Rock tour + airport taxi)

-Kicker Rock tour from Puerto Baquerizo Moreno: $150.
-The volcanic tower rising from the deep ocean is impressive from the boat.
-From the water, it's terrifying.
-The channel between the two rock halves drops to hundreds of meters — you can feel the depth when you look down and see nothing but darkness.
+The Kicker Rock tour from Puerto Baquerizo Moreno is $150.
+The volcanic tower rising straight from the deep ocean is impressive from the boat — and genuinely humbling from the water.
+The channel between the two rock halves plunges to hundreds of meters; you feel that depth when you look down and see nothing but darkness.

-I saw three Galapagos sharks, a school of golden rays, and (according to my guide, who pointed excitedly at a shadow 30 meters below) a hammerhead.
-I'll take his word for it.
+Expect three Galapagos sharks, a school of golden rays, and — if your guide points excitedly at a shadow 30 meters below — a hammerhead.
+Take the word for it.

-Flight out from San Cristobal airport (SCY) to Guayaquil.
-Open-jaw booking — flew into Baltra, out of San Cristobal.
+Fly out from San Cristobal airport (SCY) to Guayaquil.
+Book it open-jaw — in through Baltra, out through San Cristobal.
 No backtracking.
 This is the way to do it.

 Total Budget: 8 Days